 - Cultural change – attitudes, expectations and aspirations

-- Seems to improve wellbeing and job satisfaction within the teams who host an intern
+- Improves wellbeing and job satisfaction within the teams who host an intern

-- Contributes to developing a diverse workforce better representing the local community we serve
+- Diversity - Contributes significantly and visibly by developing a diverse workforce better representing the local community we serve

 - Helps us tap parts of the talent pool that we have the most difficulty accessing